Frequently Asked Questions

 in your browser to see the welcome message.
 PressCtrl+C

-Now, let's configure the MessageBird SDK and obtain the necessary credentials.
+Configure the MessageBird SDK and obtain the necessary credentials for sending SMS.

 Obtain MessageBird API Key: